Monitor Windows printer information

 Select the input source

-- In the Collection Name field, enter a unique name for this input that you will remember.
+- In the Collection Name field, enter a unique and memorable name for this input.

-- In the Event Types list box, locate the print monitoring event types you want this input to monitor.
+- In Event Types, locate the print monitoring event types you want this input to monitor.

-- In the Baseline control, click the Yes radio button to run the input as soon as it starts, and no further.
+- In the Baseline control, click Yes to run the input as soon as it starts and no further.
 Click No to run the input at the interval specified in the Interval (in minutes) field.

 Specify input settings